junxit/us-congress-bills-119/metadata.md

 - 2025-03-24 — Mr. Babin moved to suspend the rules and pass the bill, as amended.
 - 2025-03-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1197-1199)
 - 2025-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1197-1199)
+- 2025-03-25 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.